 I always wanted to be a mother.
 I just didn't find the right partner.
 So I became a walking political debate by accident, by deciding to become a single mum.
 It's been a long, confusing and at times very difficult journey.
-I have doubts every day as to whether I'll be a good mother to Aidan, who was born in April, and I really miss having someone at my side who is as invested in him as I am, but I am happier than I have ever been and I'll never regret it.
+I have doubts every day as to whether I'll be a good mother to my son, who was born in April, and I really miss having someone at my side who is as invested in him as I am, but I am happier than I have ever been and I'll never regret it.

-Aidan comes with me everywhere, whether that's shopping or for a haircut, and I am treated very differently to how I was before.
+My son comes with me everywhere, whether that's shopping or for a haircut, and I am treated very differently to how I was before.
 There's a validation I receive from society, for example, doors are opened and people smile at us, that I'm not sure I'd get if they were aware I was a single mother.

 When I found out I was pregnant at 39, I was in a London hotel room.
 I was overjoyed to see the lines indicating a positive result on the pregnancy test.
 And yet I did not fully trust the pregnancy nor let myself enjoy it until the foetus was around 20 weeks old.